• Skip to main content

 • Mexican black bean avocado toasts

-I hope you enjoy these Mexican-style stuffed potatoes as much as we do!
+I hope you enjoy these Mexican baked potatoes as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.